lemaoliu/Agtarbidir/README.md

 # Any bugs or questions
 Please feel free to contact lemaoliu@gmail.com.
 Your feedbacks are invaluable to make the toolkit powerful.
 Thanks!

+# Acknowledgement
+Thanks to the tutorial on LSTM implementation at http://deeplearning.net/tutorial/lstm.html

 # References
 [1].
 Lemao Liu, Andrew Finch, Masao Utiyama, Eiichiro Sumita.
 [Agreement on Target-bidirectional LSTMs for Sequence-to-Sequence Learning](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxsZW1hb2xpdXxneDo0ZTdmOWJlN2U3ZDAwMDFi).
 In Proceedings of AAAI, 2016.